ProjectPythia/pythia-foundations/foundations/github/what-is-github.md

 ## Overview

-1. What is GitHub?
-1. No experience necessary!
-1. Free and open-source software (FOSS)
-1. Version control systems (VCS)
-1. GitHub = FOSS + VCS + Web
-1. Register for a free GitHub account
+If you're new to GitHub, start here!

+In this chapter we will first address the question "What is GitHub?", and then take a dive through some terminology around Free and open-source software (FOSS) and Version control systems (VCS).
+At the end of the chapter we'll nudge you to create you free GitHub account if you haven't done so already.

 ## Prerequisites